Hobart Area Transportation Study

 The Hobart Area Transportation Study was a comprehensive transport plan released in 1965 for the purpose of examining the transport needs of the Australian Hobart metropolitan area over the proceeding 20 years.
 The study predicted the majority of the proposed traffic corridors would need to be operational by the 1985 target year.

 Ultimately, the majority of the study's recommendations were brought to fruition in some form or another.
-Sections of Hobart's three major radial highways—the Tasman Highway (Tasman Bridge to Airport), the Brooker Highway (North of Berriedale) and the Southern Outlet—were influenced in their construction by the study's recommendations for grade-separated, limited-access freeway designs.
+Sections of Hobart's three major radial highways—the Tasman Highway (Tasman Bridge to Airport), the Brooker Highway (north of Berriedale) and the Southern Outlet—were influenced in their construction by the study's recommendations for grade-separated, limited-access freeway designs.

 History

-From the advent of the Motor vehicle to the sixties, the number of vehicles registered had increased to almost 40,000 in the Hobart Area.
-The influx of motor vehicles in and around Hobart placed great Burdon on the road system as it then existed.
+From the advent of the Motor vehicle to the 1960s, the number of vehicles registered had increased to almost 40,000 in the Hobart Area.
+The influx of motor vehicles in and around Hobart placed a great burden on the road system as it then existed.

 In 1963, the Department of Public Works, the Transport Commission and Hobart City Council initiated the first urban transportation study conducted in Australia.
-The Study was undertaken by US transportation and infrastructure consulting firm Wilbur Smith and Associates during the years 1963 and 1964, and the findings and suggestions were published in 1965.
+The study was undertaken by US transportation and infrastructure consulting firm Wilbur Smith & Associates during 1963 and 1964 with the findings and suggestions published in 1965.